soma-org/.github/profile/README.md

 The Internet has more compute, more data, and more minds than any single organization.
 The resources to train AI at massive scale simply lack coordination.

-Soma is a network that trains a foundation model across the Internet.
+SOMA is a network that trains a foundation model across the Internet.

 ## Quick Links